AsyncDisplayKit/Documentation/docs/_docs/control-node.md

 nextPage: button-node.html
 ---

 ASControlNode is the ASDK equivalent to UIControl.
 You don't create instances of ASControlNode directly.
 Instead, you can use it as a subclassing point when creating controls of your own.
-In fact, <a href = "/docs/text-node.html">ASTextNode</a>, <a href = "/docs/image-node.html">ASImageNode</a>, <href = "#">ASVideoNode</a> and <a href = "/docs/video-node.html">ASMapNode</a> are all subclasses of ASControlNode.
+In fact, <a href = "/docs/text-node.html">ASTextNode</a>, <a href = "/docs/image-node.html">ASImageNode</a>, <a href = "/docs/video-node.html">ASVideoNode</a> and <a href = "/docs/map-node.html">ASMapNode</a> are all subclasses of ASControlNode.

 This fact is especially useful when it comes to image and text nodes.
 Having the ability to add target-action pairs means that you can use any text or image node as a button without having to rely on creating gesture recognizers, as you would with text in UIKit, or creating extraneous views as you might when using UIButton.